 - Consume herbal tea

 Drinking herbal teas can actually boost the movement of food through your digestive tract and offer relief for an upset stomach.
 You can try green tea, chicory tea, chamomile tea or any other herbal tea that you like.
 If you wish to hasten your results, you should try ginger tea or mint tea.
-They provide excellent pain relief for the throbbing spasms in your belly and helps to flush the toxins along with keeping your body hydrated.
+They provide excellent pain relief for the throbbing spasms in your belly and help to flush the toxins along with keeping your body hydrated.

 - Try Peppermint